wkorando/spring-boot-cloud-native-workshop/README.md

 ### Installation Prerequisites

-This workshop requires several tools to be installed on your system before beginning:
+This workshop requires several tools to be available on your system before beginning:

 * [Java 8+](https://adoptopenjdk.net/)
 * [Docker](https://www.docker.com/get-started)